lubuper/42cursus/first_libft/README.md

-## ABOUT
+## Introducing LibFT!
-The first project at 42, libft, involves learning how the standard functions of C programming work by writing them from scratch and creating a personal library.
-This project is vital as the library will be used in future assignments at 42.

-If you're a 42 student, it's highly recommended that you go through the process of writing your own code and testing it yourself rather than copying and pasting code that you only partially understand.
-If you've successfully completed your piscine, there's no reason why you couldn't tackle this project on your own!
-Be patient and thorough.
+This was my first ever project from the 42 Common Core, and it was meant to be a lesson about how the standard functions in C programming work, as well as a first contact with Makefile.
+Although being the first project it was made with some rigor, as future assignments at 42 demand the use of the functions made.
+Every function with a ft_ prefix was made to have the same output and behaviour of their non-prefixed counterpart.

 <a href="https://github.com/lubuper/libft/blob/master/subject/en_subject_libft.pdf">Click here</a> for the subject of this project.